Knowledge Hub

 A company is a subsidiary of another if its parent company holds the majority of voting rights over it or can appoint or remove the majority of the directors.

-Articles of Association and joint ventures
+Articles of association and joint ventures

-The term joint venture is used to describe either a contract, partnership or a company that’s set up by two individual businesses to run a common venture or project.
+The term joint venture (JV) is used to describe either a contract, partnership or a company that’s set up by two individual businesses to run a common venture or project.

 You wouldn’t normally use model articles to run a JV company but develop a bespoke set to deal with things like disputes, deadlock, different classes of shares and how shares can be transferred.

-Can I change my company’s Articles and if so, how?
+Can I change my company’s articles and if so, how?

-Companies grow and change, and it might be that once you’ve been in business for a while your Articles are no longer suitable.
+Companies grow and change, and it might be that once you’ve been in business for a while your articles are no longer suitable.

-Failure to send the new Articles within 15 days constitutes an offence by the company and its directors and can be punishable by a fine.
-The Articles will still be valid however.
+Failure to send the new articles within 15 days constitutes an offence by the company and its directors and can be punishable by a fine.
+The articles will still be valid, however.

-Can Articles of Association override the law?
+Can articles of association override the law?

-Whatever your Articles say, they will still be governed by the law, in particular the Companies Act 2006.
-Usually the Companies Act therefore overrides any conflicting provisions in the Articles, but there are some instances where this isn’t the case.
+Whatever your articles say, they will still be governed by the law, in particular the Companies Act 2006.
+Usually the Companies Act therefore overrides any conflicting provisions in the articles, but there are some instances where this isn’t the case.

 About our expert